 We made it to 2021.
 Honestly just that feels like an accomplishment.
-And with the new year, an aura of hope hangs in the air: a vaccine, a new administration taking office in the US in a couple weeks, and a chance for humanity to get back to the things we love this year.
+And with the new year, an aura of hope hangs in the air: a vaccine and a chance for humanity to get back to the things we love this year.
 To be honest, I think it will probably be towards the end of the year that we start to really feel like things are shifting, but hope is definitely in the air and that alone, I think, will help us get through these next several daunting months.

 I’ve written several times about last year, about the pandemic, about my depression, about Nick going through COVID in December.
 And in the many aches that 2020 brought, I think one of the things it brought that offered anything positive were the lessons we learned.
 We learned about love last year, we saw the humanity in each other, we realized who the people are in our lives that really care, the ones who reach out to deliver groceries when we can’t, the ones who helped support each other’s businesses.
 We learned to be in the moment, to enjoy the smaller moments with people we love, in places we love because we weren’t sure when they would happen again.
 We learned resilience this past year, we found out what it meant to fight, to not give up, to rise above the water that seemed like it kept spilling over our heads, lost in a sea with no help coming.